solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     ![Selecting tables from the dedicated SQL pool to load.](./media/navigator-pbi.png "Table selection from dedicated SQL pool")

-    >**Note**: Since we chose the DirectQuery connection model, Power BI is not actually loading data after you select the **Load** button.
-It is simply detecting the schema and making model connections.
+    >**Note**: Since we chose the DirectQuery connection model, Power BI is not loading data after selecting the **Load** button.
+It simply detects the schema and makes model connections.

 5. Add a simple visualization to the Power BI report.
 This is a simple bar plot that demonstrates annual revenue by year.
 [Here](SampleNotebook.pbix) is the sample report.
 Note that you may need to adjust connection information for your SQL pool.